 - Reboot, Clean up and Reinstall

-You ready?
+Sounds good?
 Let’s do it.

 Here’s how you can download and obtain a soft copy of Mountain Lion.